Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 # Root-knot nematode metagenomic analysis
 ### Proof of concept for metagenomic analysis of root-knot nematode sequencing data from Oxford Nanopore Technologies' MinION Flongle platform.

+*Kraken 2* taxonomic assignment of guppy basecaller HAC basecalled MinION Flongle sequencing data.
+This is the final stage of a larger workflow designed for accurate taxonomic identification of individual root-knot nematodes via extraction and sequencing of long read genomic DNA.

+---

+## The Workflow
+*Note: This is a first draft.
+There will be more to come*

+**Inputs:**
+- Basecalled library output from ONT Guppy basecaller (includes pass and fail directories plus sequencing metadata files)
+- Custom Kraken 2 database
+- NCBI taxonomy nodes
+- Sample sheet (a .tsv file listing barcodes to be analysed)

+### **Steps**

+**1. Merge fastq files**
+Merge all the fastq files inside each barcode directory of the nanopore sequencing data.

+**2. *fastp* QC and trimming**
+Stringent quality control of sequencing data (qscore >= 15), trimming of leading and trailing ends.

+**3. *Kraken 2* taxonomic assignment**
+A small custom database of specific genomes is used for identification of sequences.

+**4. *Recentrifuge* figure generation**
+Create human-readable and interactive html files from the *Kraken 2* outputs

+---

 ### Quickstart

 1. Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) (miniconda)